kuanchoulai10/mac-setup/homebrew/README.md

 # Install Homebrew and All the Essential Applications via Homebrew

+- [ ] Install homebrew
+- [ ] Install Zsh and Oh My Zsh
+- [ ] Install All the Essential Applications via Homebrew
+- [ ] Customize Your Shell Environment
+- [ ] Set up Helix for Python Development

 ### Install homebrew

 Install [Homebrew](https://brew.sh/), the package manager for macOS: